-So after last week’s blog, you ran to the store and got the equipment we included to start making your own sushi at home.
-The only problem is that we did not really give you any more information than the basic tools you will need to make your own sushi.
-Now that you got the right tools for the trade, we can take a look into the ingredients you will need to pick up to start your sushi venture.
+So after last month’s post about making your own sushi, you probably got a desire to run to the store and get the equipment we included to start making your own sushi at home.
+However, in that introduction, we did not really give you more specific information than the basic tools you will need to make your own sushi.
+Now that you got the right tools for the trade, we can take a look at the ingredients you will need to pick up to start your sushi venture.

 Keep it Fresh